 2. Take a picture of your pet for identification.
 Create a folder with recent records along with any pertinent medication information.
 Be sure to add that to your easy-to grab pet disaster kit.
 It’s best to create a separate kit for each animal.

 3. Add your pet’s food and any other necessary daily products to your pet disaster kit, along with a spare leash.
 Packing a collapsible water/food bowl isn’t a bad idea.
 If your pet eats wet food, pack that for an emergency, rather than dry.
 Wet food cuts down on how much water your pet will need.

 4..
 Purchase Calm from Vital Planet and add it to the disaster kit too.
 This product can be a savior helping your pet to deal with unusual external stresses.

 5. Identify boarding options in your pet emergency plan.
 Examples could be:

 - local shelter

 6. Determine ahead of time who will transport your pet in case of a family evacuation.

 1. Make sure your pets are inside with you to prevent them from running away.
 Don’t leave your pets behind in your house!

 2. If possible, separate your animals, especially cats and dogs.
 Normally gentle and friendly pets can spook in unusual weather conditions.
 Be sure to dose the product Calm before the storm hits.
 Initially, dose according to instructions on the product.
-If your pet continues to show signs of anxiety, additional doses can safely be administered every 10 minutes or so until you notice a more relaxed behavior.
+If your pet continues to show signs of upset, additional doses can safely be administered every 10 minutes or so until you notice a more relaxed behavior.
 Calm is non-toxic and you can’t overdose your dog.